1In the beginning God created the heavens and the earth.

 We have fossil records all over the Earth that consistently show layers that match the story of evolution.
 Except for birds and a few species like the shark and the crocodile, dinosaurs died out at the end of the Cretaceous Period, 65.5 million years ago.
 Paleontologists have found massive areas with the fossilized bones of hundreds of large duck-billed hadrosaurs who all died more-or-less together at the same time and in the same place.
 This matches a small layer of ash found around the world and a change in the color of the mudstone they’re found in.
 Even around Mt.
 Ararat, let alone anywhere else, there is no layer commemorating Noah’s Flood, no silt, no dead plants and animals, no hint of a mass extinction.

 We don’t find human bones with any dinosaurs.
 We don’t find monkey bones or bear bones or the bones of any land mammal as large or larger than a squirrel.
-We don’t even find grass seeds or trees.
+We don’t even find the seeds of grass or trees.
 Clearly the world existed for hundreds of millions of years with plants and animals unlike today.
 The evidence suggests a succession of global catastrophes.
 Earlier disasters were worse as the extinction chart shows.
 Furthermore, the layers of silt which have accumulated all over the globe show a consistent, worldwide pattern of evolution originating with the deepest, oldest layers being consistently tiny, primitive life forms.